-The exam record should be taken to the child's school upon enrollment.
-It must be completed by a health care provider licensed to perform physical examinations.
-For students transferring to a Florida school, a comparable form from another state would be acceptable, if completed within one year [§1003.22(1), Florida Statutes; Rule: Chapter 6A-6.024, FAC].
+For students transferring to a Florida school, a comparable form from another state would also be acceptable, if performed by a health care provider licensed to perform physical exams, and completed within one year before enrollment. [§1003.22(1), Florida Statutes; Rule: Chapter 6A-6.024, FAC].

-FLORIDA IMMUNIZATION REQUIREMENTS FOR SCHOOL ENTRY - 2021-2022 SCHOOL YEAR Section 1003.22 (10) Florida Statutes, requires each district school board and the governing authority of each private school to refuse admittance or temporarily exclude from attendance any student who is not in compliance with the immunization requirements for school attendance.
+FLORIDA IMMUNIZATION REQUIREMENTS FOR SCHOOL ENTRY -2022-2023 SCHOOL YEAR

+Section 1003.22 (10) Florida Statutes, requires each district school board and the governing authority of each private school to refuse admittance or temporarily exclude from attendance any student who is not in compliance with the immunization requirements for school attendance.